m4r35n357/ODE-Playground/README.md

 There are also factories for derivative "jets", and an implementation of Horner's method for summing the Taylor Series.
 These "low-level" functions, properly called,  are all that is needed to "integrate" systems of ODEs.
 There is a fairly extensive collection of nonlinear ODEs already implemented, either in c or Python, or both in most cases.
+The list includes systems due to Lorenz, Rossler, Thomas, Bouali, Rabinovitch-Fabrikant, Sprott, and others.

-As part of the work verifying my implementation of these recurrence rules, I have added a demonstration of using Taylor series to implement Newton's method along the lines of the Matlab implementation described here http://www.neidinger.net/SIAMRev74362.pdf.
+As part of the work to verify my implementation of these recurrence rules, I have added a demonstration of using Taylor series to implement Newton's method along the lines of the Matlab implementation described here http://www.neidinger.net/SIAMRev74362.pdf.
-The demo can be used to find roots (and also extrema and inflection points by "extending" Newton to higher derivatives) in single variable nonlinear equations.
+The solver demo can be used to find roots (and also extrema and inflection points by "extending" Newton to higher derivatives) in single variable nonlinear equations.
+Additionally it is designed for finding inverse values (where real solutions exist) of complicated functions, not just their roots.

 The "higher-level" functions generate Taylor series "jets" in one go, so are only useful for univariate functions.